Did you know that a one second delay in website speed decreases conversions by 7%?

 Images are one of the major contributing factors to slow websites.

-That’s because they are often unnecessarily large and can be compressed to shave off huge amounts of page size.
+That’s because image files are often unnecessarily large and can be compressed to shave off huge amounts of page size.

 I managed to shave 46% off my image sizes across the blog-